Sleeping off the Pounds

 Over many years, several large-scale studies have noted the association between lack of sleep and overweight/obesity.

 How Does Sleep Affect Weight?

-A study published by Columbia University professors demonstrated that subjects sleeping five hours per night were about 73 percent more likely to become obese than those sleeping seven to nine hours per night.
-While this is astounding, even increasing to six hours per night still makes an individual 27 percent more likely to become obese than a neighbor who sleeps seven to nine hours.
+A study published by Columbia University professors demonstrated that subjects sleeping five hours per night were about 73 percent more likely to become affected by obesity than those sleeping seven to nine hours per night.
+While this is astounding, even increasing to six hours per night still makes an individual 27 percent more likely to become affected by obesity than a neighbor who sleeps seven to nine hours.
 So calm that barking dog!

-Interestingly, this study discovered that subjects who were morbidly obese (body mass index above 60) tend to have reduced periods of sleep.
+Interestingly, this study discovered that subjects with severe obesity (body mass index above 60) tend to have reduced periods of sleep.
 This may be due to sleep apnea – characterized by loud snoring and episodes of cessation of breathing during sleep that make one more likely to fall asleep during the day.

 Furthermore, a study in the United Kingdom confirmed a similar relationship between sleep and obesity in both children and adults.
 So, we should be sure to instill good sleeping habits as a priority in the youth of America.

 The current recommendations for sleep are:

 |Infants (3-11 months old)||14 to 15 hours|

 |Toddlers||12 to 14 hours|